THE PAGE IS COOKING

 Carbonara was born in Rome from simplicity and instinct.
 Eggs pecorino guanciale black pepper and no cream.

-Some trace it to post war cooks using American rations, others to Roman shepherds and coal workers craving real fuel.
+Some trace it to post war cooks using American rations,

 Its true origin matters less than the result.